-We have developed an online training program to improve access, while also providing educational material on early signs of autism, and different models that have integrated the RITA-T, including the system that the Early Intervention Program at THOM in Worcester, MA have developed and integrated.
+We have developed an online training program to improve access, while also providing educational material on the early signs of autism, and different models that have integrated the RITA-T.

-After completion of the step by step training, the trainee then will need to view three different full administration of the RITA-T and score the whole administration.
+After completion of the step-by-step training, the trainee will then need to view three different full administrations of the RITA-T and score the whole administration.
 The trainee then checks their results and learns about the feedback.
-Multiple times are possible for this administration and scoring.
+Multiple attempts are possible for this administration and scoring.

-A pre – test, at the beginning of the course to have a baseline, and a post test are required at the end of the training.
-At the completion of the training and of the post test, we will receive a notification and we will be emailing the trainee a certificate of completion for the training.
+There is a required pre-test, at the beginning of the course to have a baseline of trainee knowledge, and a post-test that is required at the end of the training.
+At the completion of the training and of the post-test, we receive a notification of completion and the trainee is awarded a certificate of completion for the training.
+They can request CME, CEU for this activity.
 Trainees have access to the online training for 6 months after enrollment.

 How much does the course cost and what is included in the pricing?

 The course total cost is $260 and this includes:

 - Educational course on the early signs of Autism

 - An overview of the administration of the RITA-T